ldstep/ldstepweblog/src/notes.md

 ---

+June 18, 2026, at 9:38:16 AM

+I'm writing this workflow down to commit to it.
+This sets it's in stone so I'll stop messing with it.

+Drafts is where I capture, write blog posts, journal entries, and notes.
+It's all temporary; nothing lives in the system long-term.
+Everything gets processed with an action and can be trashed.

+MarkEdit is where I work with markdown files.
+Marked 2 is my markdown viewer.

+BBEdit is my code editor where I manage my 11ty blog and write scripts.

+---

 June 17, 2026, at 12:20:46 PM

 I installed [Google AI Edge Gallery](https://developers.google.com/edge/gallery) on my iPhone.
 I'm not entirely sure how useful it'll be yet, but it works as expected.